xSTeHi/USB-Rubber-Ducky-Password-Stealer/README.md

 #
 # V2 UPDATE
--Now the USB can take every letter (ex: D:\, F:G\ or G:\) -Less Delay for more velocity
+-Now the USB can take every letter (ex: D:\, F:G\ or G:\)
+#
+-Less Delays for more velocity
 #
 # THANK YOU
 Thank you for download !
 Write me if you've make an update for this script and if you need help